endymonium/NeedToKnow/readme.txt

 - Fixed: Spark incorrectly visible on weapon imbues (ticket 6)

 2.8.3
-- Fixed some problems upgrading from older versions of NeedToKnow (ticket 5)
+- Fixed some problems upgrading from older versions of TimerBars (ticket 5)

 2.8.2
 - Beta Support for temporary weapon enchants.
 Only tested with elemental and restoration shaman (not enhancement or rogues.)